Published December 15, 2019

 - Most doctors are not concerned about low level exposure (and they should be!), so this is a great article to read and share with your doctor: Symptoms of low-level Lead exposure

 - You might get push back from family and friends.
-They often say things like “well we turned out just fine”… and this is a good post to help you respond to those sorts of comments.
+They often say things like “well we turned out just fine”… and this is a good article to help you respond to those sorts of comments.

 - Here’s a “what’s next” in terms of what to do with your home.